Edison-Wei/Space-Invaders/README.md

 # Space Invaders
-This repository will house my attempt to develop a clone of Space Invaders in C++ with the help of GLEW and GLFW GLEW to support runtime acceleration and cross-platform compatibility, while GLFW will help to render the Graphical user interface and events.
+This repository is a clone of Space Invaders in C++ with the help of GLEW and GLFW GLEW to support runtime acceleration and cross-platform compatibility, while GLFW will help to render the Graphical user interface and events.

 Some goals for creating Space Invaders: